-Updated on July 31, 2021: The national pause on evictions issued by the Centers for Disease Control And Prevention has expired.
+Updated on Oct.
+15, 2021: The national pause on evictions issued by the Centers for Disease Control And Prevention has expired and state protections for renters in Colorado have also ended.

 The ground is about to shift beneath renters and landlords in Colorado once again.
-The national moratorium on evictions has expired.
+The national moratorium on evictions has expired and the remaining state protections for renters that were in place through executive order have also ended.

 As the state continues its return to normal, confusion is aplenty about what kind of support both renters and landlord will have going forward, especially as many continue struggling with the state's identification system for it's unemployment benefits, ID.me.